-When I moved to Peterborough over 10 years ago to start a new life I had a rather large debt hanging around my neck.
-It was a culmination of things which had led to the debt but I’m proud to say that I paid it off.
-At the time when I told my Mum about my debt I remember how worried she was and (as usual) what a great source of support she was.
+When I moved to Peterborough over 10 years ago to start a new life, I had a rather large debt hanging around my neck.
+It was a culmination of things that had led to the debt, but I’m proud to say that I paid it off.
+When I told my Mum about my debt, I remember how worried she was and (as usual) what a great source of support she was.

-Research recently undertaken by the Money Advice Service has shown that talking to children about money from an early age can give them a good understanding and relationship with money later in life but taking those initial steps to starting the conversation can be difficult.
+Research recently undertaken by the Money Advice Service has shown that talking to children about money from an early age can give them a good understanding and relationship with money later in life, but taking those initial steps to start the conversation can be difficult.

-We haven’t actually started to give any of our Beans pocket money yet but it’s something we have been discussing as we think it’s a good idea for them to have control of money instead of being ‘given’ everything that they need but I was startled to read that Pocket Money increases by 18% each year starting at around £7.01 per week for 11-12 year olds.
+We haven’t actually started to give any of our Beans pocket money yet.
+Still, it’s something we have been discussing as we think it’s a good idea for them to have control of money instead of being ‘given’ everything that they need, but I was startled to read that Pocket Money increases by 18% each year starting at around £7.01 per week for 11-12-year-olds.
 You can read the full release here.